Best national 3-year CDs paying most since 2011

 TOP 3-YEAR CD RATES: Credit Union, Community Bank Deals

 |Four Corners Federal Credit Union||Arizona, Colorado, New Mexico, Utah||36||2.78%|

 |Self Reliance New York Federal Credit Union||New York||36||2.33%|

 |MIDFLORIDA Credit Union||Florida||36||2.02%|

 |Texasgulf Federal Credit Union||Texas||36||2.00%|

 |Veridian Credit Union||Iowa, Nebraska||39||1.96%|

-You definitely want to take advantage of these deals because they pay at least three times more than the current average return of 0.56% APY, according to our weekly nationwide survey of banks and thrifts.
+Whether you qualify for a local deal or opt for a top-paying national bank, you’ll definitely want to take advantage of these offers because they pay at least three times more than the current average return of 0.55% APY, according to our weekly nationwide survey of banks and thrifts.